Kaesoron/WarehouseEasyB/README.md

 # WarehouseEasyB
-This is a test project made for electronics shop.
+This is a test project.
 This is a REST-application, so it consumes and produces JSON.

 Made with Spring, using H2 in-memory database.

+DESCRIPTION:
 A store that sells computers and accessories with the following product type:
-  ● Desktops
+  ● Personal computers(PCs)
   ● Notebooks
   ● Monitors
   ● Hard Drives